-The Office of Financial and Administrative Management administers the budget, accounting, travel, time and attendance, human resources, procurement, property management, physical security, and general services functions of MSPB.
+The Office of Financial and Administrative Management (FAM) administers the budget, accounting, travel, time and attendance, human resources, procurement, property management, physical security, and general services functions of MSPB.
 It develops and coordinates internal management programs, including review of agency internal controls.
-It also administers the agency's cross-servicing agreements with the U.S. Department of Agriculture, National Finance Center (NFC) for payroll services, U.S. Department of the Treasury, Bureau of Fiscal Service (BFS) for accounting services, and U.S. Department of Agriculture, Animal and Plant Health Inspection Service (APHIS) for human resources management services.
+It also administers the agency's cross-servicing agreements with the U.S. Department of Agriculture (USDA), National Finance Center (NFC) for payroll services; U.S. Department of the Treasury, Bureau of the Fiscal Service (BFS) for accounting services; and USDA's Animal and Plant Health Inspection Service (APHIS) for human resources management services.